Hungary all-but drops objection to Sweden's Nato bid

 Finland is taking part because Turkey created a three-way problem-solving group when Finland and Sweden launched their joint Nato bid last May.

-Finland overcame Turkish objections and joined the Western alliance in April.
+Finland overcame Turkish objections and entered the Western alliance in April.

-And if Erdoğan is known for demagoguery, then his new foreign minister and former intelligence chief, Fidan, also showed a more pragmatic face on Tuesday.
+And if Erdoğan is known for his demagoguery, then his new foreign minister and former intelligence chief, Fidan, also showed a more pragmatic face on Tuesday.

 "We once again strongly condemn the vile attack on the Koran in Stockholm and the condonation of this attack despite our warnings," Fidan said in Ankara while meeting the Jordanian foreign minister.

-"This will neither be the first nor the last incident," he added.
+"This will neither be the first nor the last incident," Fidan added.

-But Fidan focused on a more operational than ideological approach.
+But he focused on a more operational than an ideological approach.

 "On the fight against terrorism, there are a range of decisions and legal practices taken by Sweden last month.
-We will see how these are applied in practice," he said ahead of Thursday's talks with Sweden and Finland.
+We will see how these are applied in practice," he said, ahead of Thursday's talks with Sweden and Finland.

-"It is not possible for us to paint a positive picture in an atmosphere where terrorist organisations are hosted, where these groups easily organise all kinds of acts, demonstrations and protests, where they can gather money, where there is human trafficking with conflict zones and where people entering the country under the guise of refugees are not investigated," Fidan said.
+"It is not possible for us to paint a positive picture [of Sweden] in an atmosphere where [Kurdish] terrorist organisations are hosted, where these groups easily organise all kinds of acts, demonstrations and protests, where they can gather money, where there is human trafficking with conflict zones and where people entering the country [Sweden] under the guise of refugees are not investigated," Fidan said.